KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Significance:**
 Royal weapons have an increased efficiency in situations when the holder triggers Overload, Swirl or Superconduct due to the fact that they can potentially always have at least 1 stack.

-### Mathematical Analysis of Royal Weapon Effective Crit Rate
+### Mathematical Analysis of Royal Weapon Effective CRIT Rate

 **By:** NZPIEFACE\#8439
 **Added:** <Version date="2021-10-28" />